TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025- James Comey Perjury Case.md

 # Background
-- On 3 May 2017, Chairman of the Senate Judiciary Committee, Charles E. Grassley, Republican of Iowa, asked then FBI Director James Comey during a FBI Oversight hearing, whether he had ever authorized someone else at the F.B.I. to be an anonymous source in news reports about the Trump investigation or the Clinton investigation.
+- On 3 May 2017, Chairman of the Senate Judiciary Committee, Charles E. Grassley, Republican of Iowa, asked then FBI Director James Comey during a FBI Oversight hearing, whether he himself or  had ever authorized someone else at the F.B.I. to be an anonymous source in news reports about the Trump investigation or the Clinton investigation.
 Comey responded, No.
+	- Grassley: `DIRECTOR COMEY HAVE YOU EVER BEEN AN ANONYMOUS SOURCE ABOUT NEWS RELATING TO THE TRUMP INVESTIGATION OR THE CLINTON INVESTIGATION?`

+	  Comey: `NEVER.`

-	- Grassley: `QUESTION 2 ON RELATIVELY RELATED, HAVE YOU EVER AUTHORIZED SOMEONE ELSE AT THE FBI TO BE AN ANONYMOUS SOURCE IN NEWS REPORTS ABOUT THE TRUMP INVESTIGATION OR CLINTON INVESTIGATION?`
+	  Grassley: `QUESTION 2 ON RELATIVELY RELATED, HAVE YOU EVER AUTHORIZED SOMEONE ELSE AT THE FBI TO BE AN ANONYMOUS SOURCE IN NEWS REPORTS ABOUT THE TRUMP INVESTIGATION OR CLINTON INVESTIGATION?`

 	  Comey: `NO.` - [Comey Perjury Statement Clip, C-SPAN, 2017](https://www.c-span.org/clip/senate-committee/user-clip-comey-perjury-statement/5174508) [FBI Oversight, C-SPAN, 2017](https://www.c-span.org/program/senate-committee/fbi-oversight/477132)
 - On 30 September 2020,
 # Main Info
 - On
 	-